CJ0206/yagpdb-cc/AFK/README.md

 - Save

 Go to *Notifications & Feeds*, then *General* tab in your [YAGPDB](https://yagpdb.xyz/) dashboard, turn *User Leave Message* on if it's not already.
 - Copy the code from the [leave](https://github.com/CJ0206/yagpdb-cc/blob/main/AFK/leave.lua) file and paste it into `Message`, if you already have a leave message then paste it at the top of your current message.
-If you do not wish for a message to be sent whens someone leaves just add `{{ sendMessage nil }}`
+If you do not wish for a message to be sent when someone leaves just add `{{ sendMessage nil }}`
 - Save

 The second part clears the database of any user who leaves and has an AFK set.